-The changing Earth environment is increasingly a focus of many societal concerns.
-Sound policy decisions are needed to address these issues.
-From their vantage point high above the Earth’s surface, NASA’s Earth observing satellite missions are uniquely positioned to obtain comprehensive global observations of our home planet.
-NASA’s Earth Science Division shares these Earth Science data with various federal, state, local, and tribal partners, who incorporate the data into various models, databases, and other tools linked to a variety of practical applications for society.
-Policy makers use these decision tools to help them craft sound and equitable environmental policy.
+From their vantage point high above the Earth’s surface, NASA’s Earth-observing satellite missions are uniquely positioned to obtain comprehensive global observations of our home planet.
+NASA’s Earth Science Division freely and openly shares these Earth Science data with various federal, state, local, and international partners, who use the data for scientific research as well as a variety of practical societal applications that policy makers can use to help craft environmental policy.

-Satellite constellations are groups of satellites that fly in close proximity to each other in a carefully planned formation that allows for synergy between the missions—synergy means that more information about the condition of the Earth is obtained from the combined observations than would be possible from the sum of the observations taken independently.
+NASA satellite constellations are groups of satellites that fly in close proximity to each other in a carefully planned coordination that allows for measurement synergy between the missions—synergy means that more information about the Earth environment is obtained from the combined observations than would be possible from the sum of the observations taken independently.

-The Afternoon1 Constellation, or A-Train2, is one such satellite constellation whose members all have equator crossings in the early afternoon at about 1:30 p.m. (and also in the middle of the night, at about 1:30 a.m.).
-At the present time, the A-Train consists of five NASA missions and a Japan Aerospace Exploration Agency (JAXA) mission flying in close proximity to one another.
-PARASOL — a French Centre National d’Etudes Spatiales (CNES) mission — fully exited the A-Train and ceased operation on December 18, 2013.
+The Afternoon Constellation is one such satellite constellation whose members all have equator crossings in a northerly direction in the early afternoon at about 1:30 PM local solar time (as well as a southerly nighttime equatorial crossing at about 1:30 AM).
+At the present time, the international Afternoon Constellation now includes the A-Train satellites (OCO-2, GCOM-W1, Aqua, and Aura) as well as the C-Train satellites (CALIPSO and CloudSat).
+PARASOL fully exited the A-Train and ceased operation on December 18, 2013.
 See Table 1 for a complete list of current and past missions.

-At present five NASA missions are part of the A-Train.
+Five NASA missions are presently part of the Afternoon Constellation.
 This includes Aqua (launched in 2002), Aura (launched in 2004), the second Orbiting Carbon Observatory (OCO-2, launched in July 2014), and the Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observations (CALIPSO) and CloudSat (both launched together in 2006).
 In addition, there is a Japanese mission (launched in 2012) named the Global Change Observation Mission-Water (GCOM-W1).
-The French mission named the Polarization and Anisotropy of Reflectances for Atmospheric Science coupled with Observations from a Lidar (PARASOL) fully exited the A-Train and ceased observation on December 18, 2013.
+The French mission named the Polarization and Anisotropy of Reflectances for Atmospheric Science coupled with Observations from a Lidar (PARASOL) was lowered to 9.5 km under the A-Train on November 16, 2011, and ceased operation, fully exiting the A-Train on December 18, 2013.

-Each one of these missions has its own objectives and makes its own unique contribution to improving our understanding of aspects of the Earth’s climate.
-The real advantage of constellation flying, however, is that the data from the various satellites are synergistic and can be combined together to allow for even more comprehensive studies of climate.
+Each one of these missions has its own objectives and makes its own unique contribution to improving our understanding of aspects of the Earth’s environment and climate.
+The real advantage of constellation flying, however, is that the data from the various satellites are synergistic and can be combined together to allow for even more comprehensive studies.

 |Satellite||Summary of||Instruments||Launch Date||Responsible Organization|